AliRezaFarahnak-Customer-Demos/DeveloperProductivityNN/CodingChallenge.md

 - No cloud services allowed, except for GitHub Codespaces.
 - The solution should run on-premise in Linux offline mode.
 - Use the most powerful CPU-only Codespaces machine.
 - Leverage all your ML, coding, and AI skills for offline mode.

+# Sample result from Microsoft product output
+In this 15-second video sequence, a dramatic nighttime scene unfolds.
+Initially, a man in a leather jacket is seen holding a gun in the middle of a street.
+This is followed by several shots of a car engulfed in flames, indicating a serious incident.
+The background shows buildings and lights, enhancing the nighttime setting.
+The scene then shifts back to the street, where the same man, now without the gun, dances and walks with his arms outstretched.
+He eventually holds a microphone, suggesting a transition from a tense to a more performative atmosphere.

 ## Success Criteria
+- **Performance**: Reduce processing time to under 50 seconds.

-Provide a detailed summary of the video.
-The summary must include:
+- **Accuracy**: The summary must accurately capture key events:
   - A man with a gun.
-- Followed by a car explosion and fire.
+  - A car explosion and fire.
-- Ending with the man standing with arms stretched or dancing.
+  - The man standing with arms stretched or dancing at the end.
+- **Efficiency**: Process at least one frame per second.

 ## Technical Requirements